 Preparatory acts are documents used to prepare EU legislation and are produced during the various stages of the legislative and budgetary process.
-You may wish to look at a new proposal or you might wish to review the preparatory acts of a piece of legislation already in force to gain background information - as you would look at a Bill or Hansard for a UK Act.
+Your research may require you to consult a new proposal or to review the preparatory acts of a piece of legislation already in force to gain background information - as you would look at a Bill or Hansard for a UK Act.

-Typically, many documents are generated during the EU legislative process, but links to the main documents are helpfully gathered together on EUR-Lex.
+Typically, many documents are generated during the EU legislative process, but links to the main documents are helpfully gathered on EUR-Lex.
 To access these, locate the legislation you need and click on the link to 'Procedure' in the left-hand menu.
 This will retrieve an outline of the stages from first proposal to adopted (final) legislation.
 Links to documents are included as well as information about the type of the legislative procedure and chronological order.